sustainjane98/spectre/README.md

     content_type: text/html
 ```

-Then submit `https://your-site.com/sitemap/` in Google Search Console.
+Then submit the sitemap URL (`https://your-site.com/sitemap/`) in Google Search Console.

 # Automatic Logo Generation

-For best performance, upload your logo as an SVG.
-If none is provided, Spectre generates a text-based logo from your site title.
+For faster load times, upload your logo in SVG format.
+If you don’t, Spectre will generate a logo from your site title.

 # Development

-Spectre is built with Gulp/PostCSS.
-You need [Node](https://nodejs.org/), [Yarn](https://yarnpkg.com/), and [Gulp](https://gulpjs.com/) installed globally.
-From the theme root:
+Spectre themes are compiled with Gulp/PostCSS.
+You need [Node](https://nodejs.org/), [Yarn](https://yarnpkg.com/), and [Gulp](https://gulpjs.com) installed globally.
+Then run from the theme’s root:

 ```
 # Install dependencies
 yarn install

-# Start dev server
+# Start development server
 yarn dev
 ```

-Changes to `/assets/css/` automatically compile into `/assets/built/`.
+Any changes in `/assets/css/` will automatically compile into `/assets/built/`.
 To package the theme:

 ```
 # Create zip archive